 Most veteran trees are found in historic parklands (60% nationally), however some are found as isolated individuals or in small numbers in hedgerows, churchyards and, as relics of older landscapes, in fields.

-The National Planning Policy Framework (NPPF 118) and Natural England’s Standing Advice on protecting Veteran Trees from development includes Veteran Trees whether they are within parkland, or in other areas.
-Standing Advice is a material consideration in planning applications.
+The National Planning Policy Framework and Natural England’s Standing Advice on protecting Veteran Trees from development includes Veteran Trees whether they are within parkland, or in other areas.
+The presence of veteran trees is a material consideration in planning applications.

-More information on Veteran Trees is to be found on the Parkland habitat page.
+More information on Veteran Trees and their conservation is given on the Parkland habitat pages.